About CIE

 Patuxent Wildlife Research Center

 Dr. Matthew C. Perry's twin passions are wildlife biology and the history of his namesake ancestor, Commodore Matthew C. Perry, who negotiated a treaty of peace and amity between Japan and the United States in 1854.
 After graduating from college in 1963, he served in the U.S. Navy aboard a ship in the western Pacific Ocean and was involved with the first two amphibious landings in Vietnam.
 His ship made two memorable rest-and-relaxation trips to Japan.
 Matt's career in wildlife management and research included 40 years at Patuxent Wildlife Research Center in Maryland.
-He retired in 2011 but continues to do research and write and edit scientific publications.
-Matt has participated in eleven CIE-US cultural exchange programs in Japan and the U.S. He is on the Board of the Whitfield-Manjiro Friendship Society (Fairhaven, MA) and is a member of the Japan Society of Boston.
+He retired in 2011 but continues as an emeritus scientist writing and editing scientific publications.
+Matt has participated in 13 CIE-US cultural exchange programs in Japan and the U.S. He writes numerous articles about his ancestors and his trips to Japan for CIE-US newsletters and his blog (http://perry-blackship.blog.jp/).
+He is on the Board of the Whitfield-Manjiro Friendship Society (Fairhaven, MA) and is a member of the Japan Society of Boston.

 Federal Reserve Bank of New York